-When diving into BBQ or meat smoking, it is important you learn about the different types of steak.
+When BBQing or meat smoking, it is important you learn about the different types of steak.

 This can help you cook better and avoid awkward conversations at the dinner table.

-On this edition of ‘meat vs meat’ I will be looking at ribeye vs filet mignon.
+In this edition of ‘meat vs meat,’ I will be looking at ribeye vs filet mignon.

 I know these are two totally different cuts of meat.

 Both types of steak are delicious and luxurious but come from entirely different parts of the cow.